jfhbrook/susitna/README.md

       - print the AST in the Editor for now
     - run
   - Syntax for blank (not removed) line
+- citree parser has problems with Thing! in the middle
+- Remove 'peek' from parser (use this.current)
+- Allow 10 _ : print "hey" to parse to an expression statement
 - recreator
   - make list use recreator
 - Global variables